alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Which day would you prefer?
 Most people would choose the first day.

 I've lived both of these days.
 They're nice in their own ways.
-But given the option, I'd choose the **second** day nine times out of ten.
+But given the option, I'd choose the **second** day 9 times out of 10.

 ## Is An Easy Life Really That Great? ##